Biafra: Under independent Nigeria

-Three hundred Igbo people were murdered in the Jos riots.
-In 1953 a similar riot occurred in Kano.
-A decade later in 1964 and during the Western political crisis divided the Western Region as Ladoke Akintola clashed with Obafemi Awolowo.
+Three thousand Igbo people were murdered in the Jos riots.
+In 1953, a similar riot occurred in Kano.
+A decade later, in 1964 and during the Western political crisis, the Western Region was divided as Ladoke Akintola clashed with Obafemi Awolowo.
 Widespread reports of fraud tarnished the election's legitimacy.
 Westerners especially resented the political domination of the Northern People's Congress, many of whose candidates ran unopposed in the election.
-Violence spread throughout the country and some began to flee the North and West, some to Dahomey.
-The apparent domination of the political system by the North, and the chaos breaking out across the country, motivated elements within the military to consider decisive action.
+Violence spread throughout the country, and some began to flee the North and West, some to Dahomey.
+The apparent domination of the political system by the North and the chaos breaking out across the country motivated elements within the military to consider decisive action.
 The federal government, dominated by Northern Nigeria, allowed the crisis to unfold with the intention of declaring a state of emergency and placing the Western Region under martial law.
 This administration of the Nigerian federal government was widely perceived to be corrupt.
 In January 1966, the situation reached a breaking point.
 A military coup occurred during which a mixed but predominantly Igbo group of army officers assassinated 30 political leaders, including Nigeria's Prime Minister, Sir Abubakar Tafawa Balewa, and the Northern premier, Sir Ahmadu Bello.
 The four most senior officers of Northern origin were also killed.
-Nnamdi Azikiwe, the President, of Igbo extraction, and the favoured Western Region politician Obafemi Awolowo were not killed.
-The commander of the army, General Aguiyi Ironsi seized power to maintain order.
+Nnamdi Azikiwe, the President of Igbo extraction, and the favoured Western Region politician Obafemi Awolowo were not killed.
+The commander of the army, General Aguiyi Ironsi, seized power to maintain order.

-In July 1966, northern officers and army units staged a counter-coup, killing General Aguiyi Ironsi and several southern officers.
-The predominantly Muslim officers named a General from a small ethnic group (the Angas) in central Nigeria, General Yakubu "Jack" Gowon, as the head of the Federal Military Government (FMG).
+In July 1966, northern officers and army units staged a countercoup, killing General Aguiyi Ironsi and several southern officers.
+The predominantly Muslim officers named a general from a small ethnic group (the Angas) in central Nigeria, General Yakubu "Jack" Gowon, as the head of the Federal Military Government (FMG).
 The two coups deepened Nigeria's ethnic tensions.
-In September 1966, approximately 30,000 Igbo civilians were killed in the north, and some Northerners were killed in backlashes in eastern cities.
+In September 1966, approximately 30,000 Igbo civilians were killed and hundreds of thousands more maimed, had their properties confiscated, and fled the north, and some Northerners were expelled in backlashes in eastern cities.

-In January 1967, the military leaders Yakubu "Jack" Gowon, Chukwuemeka Ojukwu and senior police officials of each region met in Aburi, Ghana and agreed on a less centralised union of regions.
-The Northerners were at odds with this agreement that was known as the Aburi Accords; Obafemi Awolowo, the leader of the Western Region warned that if the Eastern Region seceded, the Western Region would also, which persuaded the northerners.
+In January 1967, military leaders Yakubu "Jack" Gowon and Chukwuemeka Ojukwu, as well as senior police officials from each region met in Aburi, Ghana, and agreed on a less centralised union of regions.
+The Northerners were at odds with this agreement, known as the Aburi Accords; Obafemi Awolowo, the leader of the Western Region, warned that if the Eastern Region seceded, the Western Region would also, which persuaded the Northerners.

+After returning to Nigeria, the federal government reneged on the agreement and unilaterally declared the creation of several new states including some that gerrymandered the Igbos in Biafra.